hackclub/hackclub/workshops/pico-8/README.md

 t3 = {}
 ```

 As you can see, a table can store any number of different value types.
 You create a table by putting them in curly brackets and separating them by commas.
 We can then access those variables by adding square brackets with the index of the value to the table name.
-Note that indices start at 1 in lua.
+Note that indices start at 1 in Lua.

 ```lua
 t1[1] -- 1